 Just then the crowd toward the post office begin to cheer.
 We could hear the band.
-The parade started, and then we saw Michael "Little Joe" Landon riding on a very tall horse.
-He was very attractive and then all of a sudden his horse reared up and trotted toward me and my family and friends.
-Loud applause and cheers broke out, and suddenly we're all yelling,"Little Joe, Little Joe"!
+The parade started, and then we saw Michael “Little Joe” Landon riding on a very tall horse.
+He was very attractive and then all of a sudden, his horse reared up and trotted toward me and my family and friends.
+Loud applause and cheers broke out, and we were all yelling,"Little Joe, Little Joe”!
 He was very handsome.
 He was wearing a fur jacket and one of the biggest smiles I ever saw.

 Enjoy this film of